fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/agency/toptier_code/obligations_by_type.md

     + Attributes (object)
         + `award_obligations` (required, number)
         + `results` (required, array[ObligationSubtotals], fixed-type)
+            Sorted by award_obligations, descending.
 Categories with $0 of obligations within the FY are not included.

     + Body